SideStore/SideStore-Docs/guides/create-account.md

 # Using a burner Apple ID Account with SideStore
 The recommended way to use SideStore is with a burner Apple ID Account (to avoid temporarily losing an important account to log-in's falsely flagged as malicious).

-## Create an Apple ID account (iTunes methode) | No MFA
+## Create an Apple ID account (iTunes Method) | No MFA

 ### Requirements

 - Email address (must be a common one, like @gmail.com, not one from temp-mail.org).
 - A computer to download and run [iTunes](https://www.apple.com/itunes/download/win64).

-NOTE: This methode allows to setup a **2FA-less Apple account**.
+NOTE: This method allows to setup a **2FA-less Apple account**.
 There are reports of 2FA codes not appearing via SMS when hosting SideServer on Linux, which can be resolved by logging into an iDevice with the given account.

 #### Steps to create an Apple ID account
 1. First, go into Account > Sign in: